Women in Armenia: Political status

 During the Soviet years the true political power was held by the Politburo of the Communist Party, with the Supreme Soviet functioning more like a rubber stamp.
 It had a quota for women - on average one-third of deputies at the all-union and union republic levels were women, however in reality they had no significant political power.
 After the collapse of the Soviet Union in 1991 and establishment of independent states with free elections the quota system was abolished, which brought to a significant drop in the number of women elected in post-soviet years.

 In May 2007, through the legislative decree known as "the gender quota law", more Armenian women were encouraged to get involved in politics.
 That year, only seven women occupied parliamentary positions.
 Among these female politicians was Hranush Hakobyan, the longest-serving woman in the National Assembly of Armenia.
 The relative lack of women in Armenia's government led to Armenian women being considered "among the most underrepresented" and "among the lowest in the world" by foreign observers in 2007.
 In addition, Armenian women's place in politics was often located in the private sphere - their entry in the public sphere only valued when they reflected the image of the feminine ideal based on social expectations, which continue to put a barrier on the political, social, and economic accessibility for women.
-In 2015, Arpine Hovhannisyan, became the first Armenian Woman to hold the position of Justice Minister in Armenia, a role she held until 2017.Anna Vardapetyan became the first female Prosecutor General of Armenia in 2022.
+In 2015, Arpine Hovhannisyan, became the first female Justice Minister in Armenia, a role she held until 2017.
+Anna Vardapetyan became the first female Prosecutor General of Armenia in 2022.

-Female representation in the Parliament has been growing steadily in Armenia in the last decade and currently represents the highest percentage in the South Caucasus (35.51%) compared to neighbouring Georgia(18.44%) and Azerbaijan(18.64%).
+Female representation in the Parliament has been growing steadily in Armenia in the last decade and currently represents the highest percentage in the South Caucasus (35.51%) compared to neighbouring Georgia (18.44%) and Azerbaijan (18.64%).